Drive-thru orders take longer, are less accurate this year compared to 2020, study finds - NewsBreak

 Drive-thru orders take longer, are less accurate this year compared to 2020, study finds

-The study was conducted by SeeLevel HX , a research company that works with a “panel of more than half a million mystery shoppers” to evaluate businesses.Average US price of gas up by 6 cents per gallon to $3.31
+The study was conducted by SeeLevel HX , a research company that works with a “panel of more than half a million mystery shoppers” to evaluate businesses.This talking, singing Halloween pumpkin went viral.
+Can the company do it again?

 The SeeLevel HX study compared the speed of service, accuracy, customer service, and food quality at 1,492 drive-thrus across the United States between July and early August.
 There were 10 brands included in the study: